 Episode 11 kicks off with a lot of drama after the footage of Nubsib and Gene at the beach got leaked.
 Aoey immediately capitalized on the moment, crying crocodile tears on camera as a sympathy ploy for himself.
 This blew up into a full-blown scandal online, with Gene getting smeared as a homewrecking harlot.

-Gene and Nubsib are facing a lot of scrutiny from the production company, because this real relationship clashes with the fake relationship narrative being promoted in Bad Engineer.
-Tum’s sister forces the two of them to stop communicating with each other until the scandal dies down.
+Gene and Nubsib face a lot of scrutiny from the production company, because this real relationship clashes with the fake relationship narrative being promoted in Bad Engineer.
+Tum's sister forces the two of them to stop communicating with each other until the scandal dies down.
 Even though Nubsib is willing to break off his contract to be open about his relationship, Gene succumbs to the pressure and agrees to break up.
-The episode ends with a lot of agonizing tears from both Gene and Nubsib.
+The episode ends with many agonizing tears from both Gene and Nubsib.